 A company involved in the automotive aftermarket had a paint batch mixing and filling operation that used primers and fillers.
 They were faced with installing air pollution control equipment to handle the volatile organic compounds (VOCs) emitted by the solvents used in their processes.
-An independent consultant had determined that total exhaust volume from the facility was 28,000 SCFM of air.
-The high volume of air resulted in a low concentration of solvent vapor.
+An independent consultant had determined that total exhaust volume from the facility was 28,000 SCFM (44,940 Nm3/hr) of air and as is often the case with painting operations this air contained relatively low concentrations of solvent vapors.
 This combination of high exhaust volume and low vapor concentration posed an operating cost problem.
 In addition, powdered material dumped into the batch mixers generated dust, causing potential OSHA violations and hazards to the operators.

 After thorough technical evaluation, Anguil Environmental Systems, Inc. was selected and contracted to solve the VOC problem and satisfy EPA requirements.

 Anguil analyzed the operation and focused on the composition of the solvents and the high air volume.
 Of the solvents used, a small portion was methylene chloride.
 Chlorinated compounds are a potential poison to most catalytic systems and the company’s consultant recommended a thermal incinerator.
 Anguil recognized that a less expensive alternative to a thermal unit would be an Anguil Chloro-Cat capable of processing the chlorinated compounds.
 However, Anguil recommended evaluation of alternate compounds to replace the chlorinated organics.
 Upon investigation, the company chemist determined that all the chlorinated compounds could be replaced with regular organic solvents.